Origin, period and area of distribution

 Side seam moccasins are very easy to make, comfortable and usually a perfect fit.
 Their biggest disadvantage is the soft sole – you literally feel each and every single stone on the ground.
 They do not last very long either and wear out after some time.
 That is why the Indians sometimes stitched an additional piece of rawhide to the sole.

 More commonly, they threw away their worn-out moccasins and made themselves a new pair.
 Side seam moccasins were therefore considered consumer goods.
 The lifetime of such shoes was about several days.
 When warriors set off for a war party, they took a few spare pairs with them.

 Captains Meriwether Lewis and William Clark, whose men also wore side seam moccasins, noted in their diaries that in bad terrain a man wore out one pair of moccasins in three days, while in favourable conditions they could last for as long as ten days.

 Many white men who lived in the areas of the Central and Northern Great Plains, especially trappers and mountainmen, also regularly wore side seam moccasins.
 The mountainmen bought moccasins from the Native Americans in large quantities, often taking hundreds of pairs for bigger hunting expeditions.

-As a common practise, Native American women would only stitch up the side seam and left the heel open.
+As a common practise, Indian women would only stitch up the side seam and left the heel open.
 Every hunter had a different foot size.
 White hunters could subsequently sew the heels up while wearing their moccasins, thus ensuring an accurate fit.

 Some side seam moccasins were beautifully decorated.
 Their owners saved such a pair especially for festive occasions.
 Decorated moccasins could also be used as gift or trade goods between tribes.